-Motivated by these observations, we propose a differentially private training method that relies on representing weights by learnable Gaussian distributions and exploiting the scale-invariance property of normalization layers.
-We term this method \textit{scale invariant DPSGD} (SI-DPSGD).
+In this work, we investigate the impact of batch normalization \cite{ioffe2015batch} and layer normalization \cite{ba2016layer} on the performance of training under privacy constraints.
+Normalization layers such as batch normalization \cite{ioffe2015batch} and layer normalization \cite{ba2016layer} are indispensable components of nearly all state-of-the-art deep neural networks.
+These techniques are very essential to robustly train deep neural networks without carefully custom non-linearities \cite{klambauer2017self} or choosing a specific initialization scheme \cite{simonyan2014very}.
+They also improve generalization by preventing overfitting when training very deep networks \cite{zhang2019fixup}.

+One important property of normalization methods is the invariance of the model to weight matrix re-scaling \cite{ba2016layer}.
+We argue that this invariance suggests robustness against noise injection and confirm this hypothesis empirically.
+In particular, we show that batch-normalization can be integrated with DPSGD without any additional loss in privacy during the training process.
 We compare our proposal with the current state-of-the-art methods by conducting a series of experiments on Computer Vision and Natural Language Processing tasks.
 In summary, our contributions are as follows:

-\begin{itemize} \item Our primary contribution is a methodology for training neural networks under very low privacy budgets ($\varepsilon < 0.5$) while preserving utility.
-To the best of our knowledge, this is the first work that shows how to efficiently train very deep neural networks, such as ResNet and VGG models, with strong privacy constraints.